AI-Enthusiast/YT-Music-AI/README.md

 * urllib - For connecting and decoding webpage for beautifulSoup.

 ## Running the Tests
+Testing is done through unitTests for HashTable, MusicHashTable, and YT_Bot

 Run testing from 'main.py'
 1. Run main.py
 2. Type your path to 'main.py' at the '>>' prompt
 3. Type 'test'
+or
+1. Run UnitTests.py directly

 Hopefully it looks like this:
 ```